Michael-A-Dev/Commander-Tracker/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-[CLOSING] {Link to GitHub Issue}
+# [CLOSING] {Issue Link}

 ## Description

-Give a general description of the PR.
+Briefly describe the change and its purpose.

+### Changes

+-
+-
+-

+### Notes

-Use this section for code explanations or discussion points/todos.
+Use this section for implementation details, tradeoffs, follow-ups, or anything reviewers should know.

-- Summary of changes
-- Justification for approach.
-- Any additional context
+---

+## Documentation

+Document any new behavior, config changes, commands, quirks, or usage updates.

+If no documentation changes are needed, say so.

+---

-## Docs
+## Testing

-Something to document the feature/changes.
-Doesn't need to be anything fancy.
+Describe how the changes were tested.

+Examples:
+- Ran locally
+- Added/updated tests
+- Verified existing behavior still works
+- Manual testing

+---

 ## Contributor License Agreement

-By contributing to this project, I understand that my contributions to this project will fall under the GPL-2.0 license.
+By contributing to this project, I agree that my contributions will be licensed under the GPL-2.0 license.